 Sarah Bunton is an artisan chocolatier based at Devils Bridge in the Cambrian Mountains of Mid-Wales.
 She strives to create fine chocolates that are both delicious and innovative, taking classic combinations (and exciting new ones) and adding our own special touch!
 Chocolates are for sale at Y Caban by the station at Devil’s Bridge and for a group of 8 or more she will arrange a chocolate workshop!
 Call 01970 890650

-Lively Anglican church, St Michael’s on the sea front at Aberystwyth Local church at Hafod, St Michael and All Angels has services in Welsh and English at 1030am on the 1st and 2nd Sunday each month.
+A lively Anglican church, St Michael’s is on the sea front at Aberystwyth and nearby in South Road SY23 1JF there is a warm welcoming Elim church.
+The Local church at Hafod, St Michael and All Angels has services in Welsh and English at 1030am on the 1st and 2nd Sunday each month.
 The church is well worth a visit and is open every day between 1030am and 430pm from Easter to September 30th.

 Cycling and Mountain biking

 Cycling is a great way to explore the welsh countryside and many cyclists enjoy the unique character of the Cambrian Mountains.
 This guide will help you plan your holiday.
 Natural Resources Wales works in partnership with the cycling community to provide dedicated cycle tracks at many of the most popular locations.
 Wales as a whole now has over 1000 miles of cycling paths.
 Due to the relative quiet of travelling on a bike, birds and mammals are often not scared off so quickly.
 Cycling therefore represents an excellent way to take in the abundant wildlife on offer.
 There is also a good mountain bike trail near the cottages and mountain biking in the winter can be memorable!